M-o-a-T/moat/doc/spec_control.rst

 * 6…7: reserved

-The combination "reliable+cancel" indicates the passive end of a reliable connection: the client shall wait for a message from the other end before proceeding.
+The combination "reliable+cancel" indicates the passive end of a reliable
+connection: the client shall acknowledge the connection and accept a Connection Control message from the other end before proceeding.

-The following two or three bytes contain data to set up the channel.
+The following two or three bytes contain data to identify and set up the channel.

 One byte describes the command code on the client; the data dictionary tells the server which command codes connect to which client subsystem.